SteveLRojas/8X-RIPTIDE_Assembler/README.md

   * Updated executables.
   * Added -DEBUG flag that can be used to enable debug output.
   * Fixed bug that caused incorrect rotation value for ADD, AND, and XOR instructions.
+  * Fixed bug that caused EQU defines to replace only the first instance in each line.
+  * Added error checking in MOVE, ADD, AND, and XOR instructions to ensure valid registers.

 * Usage example:
   * 8xasm test.asm output.bin